CitizenScyu/ZuzShortURL/README.md

 If you have new ideas, open an Issue instead, and I'll consider them.
 For urgent bugs or security issues, email Master@Zeapi.ink.
 You're welcome to fork and maintain your own branch, but **do not attempt to merge changes back into this repo**.
 :no_entry: This isn't standard open-source practice, but it's my choice.

-[^1]: Strikethrough here indicates a feature adjustment, but it's not fully removed—only limited by Vercel.